All Episodes

 He didn't have anybody defending him every day.

-All he had was the power to connect with people to go over the heads of the media and make them look like idiots.
+All he had was the power to connect with people, to go over the heads of the media and make them look like idiots.

 We haven't had our own version of a charismatic leader in electoral politics in a long time.

-But beyond that, uh you you're right to ask.
+But beyond that, you're right to ask.

 Bush didn't defend himself.

-I mean, you know what they've doing.
+I mean, you know, what they've done.

 Yeah, why did it work on Palin?